-The story is set in Italy in the first half of the 20th Century, in a place which unfortunately for thousands existed, and has been meticulously reconstructed by developers LKA.
-The hallways and examination rooms are decaying, ghosts of the past are wandering aimlessly, and nature is reclaiming what was once hers.
+The story is set in Italy in the first half of the 20th Century, in a location which unfortunately for thousands existed, and has been meticulously reconstructed by developers LKA.
+The hallways and examination rooms are decaying, ghosts of the past are wandering without a purpose, and nature is reclaiming what was once hers.
 By exploring and interacting with the environment you must put together the pieces to relive the history of the protagonist through her confused viewpoint.
-The interesting element of The Town of Light are the decisions you make along the way, all of which affect the story, with the game featuring several possible outcomes as you progress.
+The interesting elements are the decisions you make along the way, all of which affect the story, with the game featuring several possible outcomes as you progress.

-Relying heavily on the narrative, The Town of Light strays away from typical jump scares and ‘scary monsters’ in the dark.
-Instead, it focuses on informing the player about the cruel events that 20th-century patients suffering from illnesses went through and, referring to myself, puts an anger in your mind that other horror games couldn’t.
+TToL follows similar to any other walking simulator games on the market – though I really dislike the term.
+Relying heavily on the narrative, it strays away from typical jump scares and ‘scary monsters’ hiding in the dark.
+Instead, it focuses on informing the player about the cruel events that 20th-century patients suffering from illnesses went through and, referring to me personally, puts a wave of anger in your mind.

 From the tall arched windows and doors to the forgotten corridors and ownerless wheelchairs, the environments aren’t an eyesore.
 The narration is a little wooden at times but overall pleasing and gives an air of desperation in later scenes.
 Some audio clipping and level issues with music in particular chapters ruin the immersion, but that won’t stop you from continuing to seek the truth.

 Frustratingly the game doesn’t tell you where to go next.
 If you’re not listening to what’s being said or actions on the screen you may have to wander aimlessly until an action is triggered.
 The game allows you to go at your own pace but that sometimes results in confusion about what to do next.